codefresh-io/docs.codefresh.io/_docs/enterprise/single-sign-on/sso-setup-oauth2.md

 max-width="70%"
 %}

 The next step is to modify permissions for the app.
 Under *DELEGATED PERMISSIONS* check next to *Sign in and read user profile* and *Read directory data*.
+Finally click the *Save* button.

 {:start="3"}
 1. Create the key